Echinacea: Infection Buster

 Echinacea is most often used to fight infections and boost the immune system.
 The production of interferon increases in the body with the use of Echinacea.
 It has been shown to be beneficial for wound healing, boils, urinary infections and fever.

-Echinacea liquid herbal extracts are made with organically grown and wild harvested plants of the highest quality.
+Vitabase Echinacea Liquid Supplement is made with organically grown and wild harvested plants of the highest quality.
 Each fresh or recently dried herb is individually extracted through cold percolation or maceration using the purest de-ionized water.

 Echinacea has demonstrated great benefit in the treatment of upper respiratory tract infections.
 Numerous studies have examined the use of Echinacea for preventing and treating the common cold.
 Germany alone is now marketing and selling close to 40 different products based on Echinacea.

+The purple cornflower, more commonly known as echinacea, has been used to boost health for centuries.
 Select products that are organic, have guaranteed potency or standardized extracts.
-You can purchase Echinacea in many forms:
+You can purchase Echinacea in many forms.

 Echinacea & Herpetic Infections